projectcalico/calico/reference/architecture/data-path.md

 encapsulation.

-In the {{site.prodname}} approach, IP packets to or from a workload are routed and firewalled by the Linux routing table and iptables or ebpf infrastructure on the workload’s host.
+In the {{site.prodname}} approach, IP packets to or from a workload are routed and firewalled by the Linux routing table and iptables or eBPF infrastructure on the workload’s host.
 For a workload that is sending packets, {{site.prodname}} ensures that the host is always returned as the next hop MAC address regardless of whatever routing the workload itself might configure.
 For packets